-Climate Justice Fund – Call for Funding
+Climate Justice Fund Round 2 – Call for Funding

-The first round will focus on the four African countries currently supported under the International Development Fund (Malawi, Rwanda, Tanzania and Zambia).
-Grants of between £400 – 500k will be awarded over a three year period.
+The second £3 million round will again be open to the four African countries currently partnered under our International Development Fund (Malawi, Rwanda, Tanzania and Zambia).
+Grants of £400 – 500k or more will be awarded over a two year period.

-Further details for this round, including the timetable, are set out in the Call for Funding.
-The three part Application Form is available through the links below; criteria, detailed guidance and advice on completing the application is set out in the document entitled Guidance and Further Information on Completing Application Form.
+Further details for this round, including the timetable, are set out in the Call for Funding below.
+The three part Application Form is also available through the links below; criteria, detailed guidance and advice on completing the application is set out in the document entitled Guidance and Further Information on Completing Application Form.